Skip to content

 Hiring and onboarding refer to the process of bringing new employees into a company, starting from recruitment and ending with their full integration into the team.

 Companies use PEOs for the hiring process as PEOs write job descriptions, post vacancies, source candidates, screen resumes, and conduct background checks.
-This saves time and ensures businesses hire qualified candidates.
-PEOs handle all the new hire paperwork once a candidate is selected, such as offer letters, tax forms, direct deposit setup, and compliance documents.
+This saves time and helps businesses hire qualified candidates.
+Once a candidate is selected, PEOs handle all new hire paperwork, such as offer letters, tax forms, direct deposit setup, and compliance documents.

-Some PEOs provide customized onboarding solutions according to the client’s industry and culture, such as specific training, cultural introductions, or role-based onboarding plans.
-Good onboarding helps new employees feel more connected and confident and employers also feel they hire the right people.
+Some PEOs provide customized onboarding solutions according to the client's industry and culture, such as specific training, cultural introductions, or role-based onboarding plans.
+Good onboarding helps new employees feel more connected and confident and gives employers more assurance they've hired the right people.

 7. HR consulting